Rust - The differences between the &str and String types

 The String type

-type is in a conceptually very similar to the string
+The String type is in a conceptually very similar to the string type in

 JavaScript/TypeScript and other dynamic programming languages.